openaq/aqi-hub/docs/indices/finland.md

 {AQI} = {Max}({I}_{PM_{10}},{I}_{PM_{2.5}},{I}_{SO_{2}},{I}_{O_{3}},{I}_{CO},{I}_{TRS})
 ```

-The following breakpoint concentrations are reported by the Finnish Meteorological Institute [^2], without CO guidelines.
+The following breakpoint concentrations are reported by the Finnish Meteorological Institute, without CO guidelines.
 Breakpoint upper and lower limits, as well as rounding conventions, are not specified.

 |  | Good | Satisfactory | Fair | Poor | Very Poor |
 | :---- | :---- | :---- | :---- | :---- | :---- |